Adimserious/cyber-security-blog/README.md

 Due to time constraints, the following features are remaining to implement
 - The update and delete functionality for create category poage.
 Hero Section:
-- The Featured Articles Slider Highlights the latest or most important posts.
+- The Featured Articles Slider Highlights to the latest or most important posts.
-- The Search Bar is Prominent and centrally located for easy access.

 ## Technologies Used
 ### Frontend